 Dr Julia MacKenzie

-Director of International Relations, American Association for the Advancement of Science
+Senior Director of International Affairs and Science Diplomacy, American Association for the Advancement of Science

 Prior to AAAS, she was the Senior Technical Advisor within the Office of Research and Science at the U.S. Department of State’s Office of the U.S. Global AIDS Coordinator.
-There, she coordinated and oversaw the centrally funded research portfolio for PEPFAR (the President’s Emergency Plan for AIDS Relief), including three large multi-national randomized controlled trials in Africa.
+There, she coordinated and oversaw a diverse research portfolio for PEPFAR (the President’s Emergency Plan for AIDS Relief), including three large multi-national randomized controlled trials in Africa.
 She also served as the Designated Federal Officer for the PEPFAR Scientific Advisory Board, an independent FACA-chartered advisory group to PEPFAR.